 A chandelier adds ambiance, style and of course, general lighting to a room, but selecting the right chandelier can be tricky.
 A small chandelier can easily get lost in a large space and fail to deliver a strong design element, while a large chandelier can overwhelm a small space.

-3 Steps to the Right Chandelier Size
+3 Steps to Size a Dining Room Chandelier

 - Measure the length and the width of the room

 - Convert the measurement unit from feet to inches

 The converted sum is the ideal width (or diameter) of your chandelier.
 For example, if your dining room is 10' x 18', a chandelier with a 28" diameter or width is the best fit for your space.
 This applies regardless of the shape of the chandelier.
 However, for round or rectangular fixtures, the length should be at least one-half, but not more than two-thirds the length of your table.

 You can also use the square footage of your room to help estimate the size of chandelier that would be proportional.
 We’ve provided a quick reference chart below showing the appropriate width or diameter by square footage.
 Square footage is calculated by taking the length of the room multiplied by the width of the room.
 Using the example above, a 10’ x 18’ dining room would be 180 square feet, and a chandelier around 28” in diameter would be proportional.

 Room Size (In Sq.
 Feet)

 Sizing By Table Size